Charlie-robin/greeting-project/README.md

 - `main` -> Current state of the project.
 - `01-spring-intro-get-req` -> Lesson looking at spring boot & get requests, path variables and params.
+- `02-MVC-CRUD` -> Lesson looking at the Model View Controller design pattern.
+We also added Create, Read, Update and Delete endpoints to our `GreetingController`.